DynamicQuery/DynamicQuery/README.md

 <img src="DynamicQuery/Images/DynamicFilter.jpg" width="200" height="160">

-DynamicSelect is a library aimed at allowing developers to easily shape thier data at run time by specifying the fields that they want.
-It would then automatically perform the neccessary joins for you through `EntityFramework Core`.
+DynamicFilter is a library aimed at allowing developers to easily filter their data at run time by specifying the `field name`, `filter operations`, `values` and `logical connectors` that are used for the filter.
+It would then dynamically translate the filters and construct the sql using an `ORM`

 # Example
 ```cs